The Mental Health Equality Officer position is currently held by Tony Anderson.

 There are nine Welfare and Equal Opportunities Officers elected to Council.
 It is the responsibility of Welfare and Equal Opportunities Officers to represent the concerns of all students that sometimes fall out with academic representation.

 Each Officer handles a particular portfolio, and all matriculated students of the University are eligible to vote and stand for these positions.
-The eight Welfare and Equal Opportunities positions are listed below, with a brief description of their portfolio:

-Age Equality Officer
+Mental Health Equality Officer

 Promote and facilitate campaigns and events which are in line with the “See Me” pledge objectives of reducing stigma and discrimination of mental ill-health.
 Raise awareness of the support which is available on and off campus to students.
 The Mental Health Equality Officer must liaise regularly with the VP Student Support and where appropriate, the Disability Equality Officer.